omkar2811/System-design-notes/System_Desgin.md

 That’s part of the big data processing and analytics we just talked about.
 Netflix looks at its data and predicts what you’ll like.
 In fact, everything you see see on a Netflix screen was chosen specifically for you using machine learning.

+# 2. URL Shortner

+URL shortening is used to create shorter aliases for long URLs.
+URL shortening is used for optimizing links across devices, tracking individual links to analyze audience and campaign performance, and hiding affiliated original URLs.(Eg : tinyurl.com)

+**Capacity Estimation and Constraints**

+Traffic Estimates :
+  Assuming, we will have 500M new URL shortenings per month, with 100:1 read/write ratio.
+  New URLs shortenings per second = 500M/(30 * 24 * 60 *60) = 200URLs/sec.
+  Redirections / sec = 100 * 200 URLs/sec = 20K/sec
+Storage Estimates :
+  Assuming 5 years span .
+  Total objects to store = 500M * 5yr * 12months = 30B.
+  Assuming 500 bytes per object
+  Total Storage = 30B * 500 = 15TB
+Bandwidth Estimates :
+  For write requests : 200 * 500 = 100KB/s
+  For read requests : 20K * 500 = 10MB/s
+Memory Estimates :
+  Will follow 20-20 rule.
+  Requests per day = 20K * 60 * 60 *24 = 1.7B
+  To Cache 20% of these we need 0.2 * 1.7B * 500 = 170GB.

+**System API's**
+createURL(api_dev_key, original_url, custom_alias=None, user_name=None, expire_date=None)
+deleteURL(api_dev_key, url_key)
+To prevent abuse :  Each api_dev_key can be limited to a certain number of URL creations and redirections per some time period.

+**Database Schema**
+URL :  Hash,OriginalURL,CreationDate,ExpirationDate,UserID
+User : UserID,Name,...

+**Basic System Design and Algorithm**

+1.Encoding Actual URL :
+  In this we will compute an unique hash of the url and then encoded for displaying.
+  If Base64 encoding is used with 6 letter key,we will have 64^7=68.7B unique .This will suffice.
+  But the problems with this approach are :
+    1. If multiple users enter the same URL, they can get the same shortened URL, which is not acceptable.
+    2. What if parts of the URL are URL-encoded?

+2.Generating keys offline :
+  We can have a standalone Key Generation Service (KGS) that generates random six-letter strings beforehand and stores them in a database (let’s call it key-DB).
+Whenever we want to shorten a URL, we will just take one of the already-generated keys and use it.
+  Can concurrency cause problems?Servers can use KGS to read/mark keys in the database.
+KGS can use two tables to store keys: one for keys that are not used yet, and one for all the used keys.
+As soon as KGS gives keys to one of the servers, it can move them to the used keys table.
+KGS can always keep some keys in memory so that it can quickly provide them whenever a server needs them. we can have a standby replica of KGS to avoid SPF.

+**Data Partitioning and Replication**
+  We can use consistent hashing.

+We can add a Load balancing layer at three places in our system:

+Between Clients and Application servers
+Between Application Servers and database servers Between Application Servers and Cache servers

+A separate Cleanup service can run periodically to remove expired links from our storage and cache.
+This service should be very lightweight and can be scheduled to run only when the user traffic is expected to be low.